kratisto/docs/pages/public_cloud/compute/how_to_manage_savings_plan/guide.en-gb.md

 ---
-title: How to create savings plan
+title: How to manage savings plan
-excerpt: Documentation on how to create a savings plan using different tools
+excerpt: Documentation on how to manage a savings plan using different tools
 updated: 2025-01-22
 ---